pa-0/syncped/CONTRIBUTING.md

 - fork the repository on GitLab

-- create a feature branch from the develop branch to base your work
+- create a feature branch from the master branch to base your work

 ## Adding functionality